 The President’s Work Plan from 2018-21 defined equitable student success to mean that “Our student population reflects the diverse communities that we serve, our students graduate at a constantly increasing rate and disparities in student outcomes are significantly reduced or eliminated.”

-Equity gap refers to any disparity in a metric like graduation rate or term-to-term persistence along racial, socioeconomic, gender, or other major demographic groupings.
-These gaps lead the college to ask “what processes, policies, strategies, etc. are in place that create or exacerbate these disparities? ” rather than “what is the student doing wrong?”
+Equity gap refers to any disparity in a metric like graduation rate or term-to-term persistence along racial, socioeconomic, gender or other demographic grouping.
+These gaps lead the college to ask “what processes, policies or practices are in place that create or exacerbate these disparities? ” rather than “what is the student doing wrong?”

 Equitable student success (YESS) metrics

 The College’s Equitable Student Success Metrics, are comprised of both leading and lagging indicators.
 Collectively they identify where progress is being made toward equitable student success as well as outcomes where equity gaps continue.